 - Rainbow confetti sprinkles: I found these sprinkles at Meijer, but check out your local craft stores as well.

-- The sprinkles on top can vary if you don’t have the rainbow confetti ones, just use any kind of jimmies.
+- The sprinkles on top can vary if you don't have the rainbow chip crunch, just use any kind of jimmies.
 Most can be found at your local craft store.

 - When ever making a chocolate type ganache frosting, use high quality chocolate like Lindt or Ghirardelli to create a better texture.

 - Once these brownies are frosted, it is best to keep them refrigerated as hotter temps will make the frosting softer.